Nida Art Colony 2020–21

-Costs: Studio and living space rent for selected residents cost 400 EUR per month, including use of equipment, Wi-Fi, communal spaces and bicycles.
-No grants are currently available; selected candidates are issued a letter of support for individual grant seeking.
+Studio and living space rent is 400 Eur/month, including all taxes, use of equipment, WiFi, communal spaces, and bicycles.
+No grants are available; selected candidates are issued a letter of support for individual grant-seeking.

 How to apply: